Funds for scholarships should help Northeast Nebraska initiative

 The governor’s scholarships are expected to go to the NU system, the state colleges and community colleges.

-There is expected to be another significant announcement related to “Growing Together” next week.
+There is expected to be another significant announcement related to Aksarben's “Growing Together” initiative next week.